sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/12_blazor/blazor.md

 ### Hosted & Browser Apps

-When initializing the [`GlueBase`](https://www.nuget.org/packages/GlueBase/) library in Blazor apps, you have to consider whether your app is configured as a Glue42 application and can be started by [**Glue42 Enterprise**](https://glue42.com/enterprise/), or is running independently in a browser.
-In the different scenarios you will need different mechanisms for providing authentication and application information to Glue42.
+When initializing the [`GlueBase`](https://www.nuget.org/packages/GlueBase/) library in Blazor apps, you have to consider whether your app is configured as a Glue42 app and can be started by [**Glue42 Enterprise**](https://glue42.com/enterprise/), or is running independently in a browser.
+In the different scenarios you will need different mechanisms for providing authentication and app information to Glue42.
 In the case of a hosted Blazor app, [**Glue42 Enterprise**](https://glue42.com/enterprise/) injects this information in the Glue42 Window and you must expose a function to extract it.
 In the case of a Blazor app running in a browser, this information must be provided manually through user input.

 #### Hosted Apps